7Block Labs

 Final checklist

-If you adopt even half of these practices, your team will ship faster, safer, and with an audit-friendly trail that future partners and regulators will appreciate.
+If you can adopt just a few of these practices, your team will ramp up their speed, increase security, and build a solid audit trail that future partners and regulators will really value.

 Like what you're reading?
 Let's build together.